janaom/gcp-associate-data-practitioner-exam-prep-guide/README.md

 The transform stage of a data pipeline represents action taken on a data source to adjust, modify, join, or customize a data source so that it matches a specific downstream data or reporting requirement.
 There are three main transformation patterns: extract and load, extract, load, and transform, and extract, transform, and load.

 The store stage of a data pipeline represents the last step when we deposit data in its final form.
 A data sync is the final stop in the data journey.
 It's where processed and transformed data is stored for future use, analysis, and decision-making.
-Two examples of Google Cloud products used in the store phase are BigQuery, a serverless data warehouse, and Bigtable, a highly scalable no SQL database.

 # Data formats